Ziddann/Ziddann/README.md

 ### 🧠 About Me

-- 💻 I enjoy building web applications from scratch
+* 💻 I enjoy building web applications from scratch
-- 🐍 Currently learning advanced **Python**, automation, and data tools
-- ⚛️ Experienced in both frontend (React, Tailwind) and backend (Node.js, MySQL)
+* ⚛️ Experienced in both frontend (React, Tailwind) and backend (Node.js, MySQL)
-- 🎯 Always exploring new ways to solve real-world problems with code
+* 🎯 Always exploring new ways to solve real-world problems with code

 ---